dangoslen/dangoslen-me-site/content/blog/maximizing-your-observability.md

 In today's complex software landscape, we need to know whether our code is working correctly.
 And we need to know quickly to be able to have [3 or 4 nines (or more!) availability](https://en.wikipedia.org/wiki/High_availability#%22Nines%22).

-And observability tools and techniques are how you get there.
+And observability patterns, tools, and techniques are how you get there.
 [Observability](https://dangoslen.me/blog/whats-the-point-to-observability-anyway/) has become the term used throughout the industry to encapsulate logs, captured errors, metrics, alerting, and other reporting metrics to _observe_ what our systems are doing.

 But observability doesn't just stop at being a grab-bag of tools to trigger Pagerduty when something is wrong.